-College Level Examination Program General Examinations (CLEP) under the following conditions.
+College Level Examination Program General Examinations (CLEP) is accepted under the following conditions.

 GSCC awards credit for CLEP subject examinations based on a minimum score requirement for each exam as recommended by the American Council on Education (ACE).
 CLEP credit is not granted for college-level courses previously failed, for courses in which credit for higher level course work has been earned, or for credit already earned in the subject examination's course equivalent.
-Acceptance of non-traditional academic work by GSCC does not guarantee other institutions will accept such work.
-This determination will be made by the respective transfer institution.
+Non-traditional academic work accepted by Gadsden State may or may not be accepted in transfer by other institutions at their sole discretion.